ljw1004/blog/Analyzers/PlatformSpecificAnalyzer/ReadMe.txt

 LIMITATIONS

-Limitation1: This analyzer only works with methods.
+Backlog: This analyzer only works with methods.
 It only examines user-written methods for their contents, and it only looks for invocations of platform-specific methods.
 It should be able to look at all user-written code, and should look for all kinds of member access.

-Limitation2: This analyzer doesn't have knowledge of *which* platform is specific.
+Limitation: This analyzer doesn't have knowledge of *which* platform is specific.
 Its designed role is merely as a safeguard, to remind you that you should be guarding.
 It won't help in cases where you're already using some other specific guard but has platform-specific member accesses that aren't covered by that other specific guard.
 (In any case, users typically use their "sentinal canary" undocumented knowledge that if one type is present then a whole load of other types are also present).

-Limitation3: This analyzer doesn't deal with UWP "min-version".
-It should!
+Backlog: This analyzer doesn't deal with UWP "min-version".
+It should eventually, once a new version of UWP has been released.

-Limitation4: This analyzer doesn't and can't work through lambdas.
+Limitation: This analyzer doesn't and can't work through lambdas.
 In other words it can't track whether a delegate contains platform-specific member accesses.
 It can't because to do so you'd need a type system like List<Action[PlatformSpecific]>, and the CLR type system doesn't do that.

-Limitation5: This analyzer doesn't detect when you invoke a method inside a class with [PlatformSpecific].
+Backlog: This analyzer doesn't detect when you invoke a method inside a class with [PlatformSpecific].
 Nor an assembly.

+Backlog: It doesn't recognize [PlatformSpecific] on parameters.